 Check Industry 5 price on everythingkitchens.com

 Demeyere (pronounced de-MY-ruh), is a Belgian cookware manufacturer that's been around for more than 100 years.
-For most of that time they were a small, family-owned business, until they were bought about 10 years ago by Zwilling J. A. Henckels, a German conglomerate that manufactures several cookware lines and are also well known for their knives.
+For most of that time they were a small, family-owned business.
+They were bought about 10 years ago by Zwilling J. A. Henckels, a German conglomerate that manufactures several cookware lines and are also well known for their knives.
 Demeyere cookware is still made in Belgium.

 No, they're not nonstick--so don't expect that--but they're the closest you can come with clad stainless.
-Even better than nonstick, in my opinion, is a pan that's going to last you a lifetime (and keep its shiny finish long after other pans have gone dull).
+Even better than nonstick is a pan that's going to last you a lifetime (and keep its shiny finish long after other pans have gone dull).

 For these reasons, we prefer Industry 5 over Atlantis as the best cookware set overall.
-(However, if bottom-clad pans aren't a problem for you, Atlantis is a really excellent choice.)
+(However, if bottom-clad pans aren't a problem for you, Atlantis is a truly excellent choice.)

 Demeyere marketing jargon claims these pans are 5-ply, but this is a bit misleading: you may think there's copper in there, but it's really just 3 layers of different aluminum alloys sandwiched between external layers of stainless.
-I think the alloys help the aluminum bond better to the steel exteriors, but they don't really add to (or subtract from) the cooking performance.
-No matter, though, because the result is a super thick, heat-spreading interior that's going to hang onto heat beautifully and never, ever warp.
+The different alloys are probably there to help the aluminum bond better to the steel exteriors.
+No matter, though, because the result is a super thick, heat-spreading interior that's going to hang onto and spread heat beautifully and never, ever warp.
 No matter how badly you treat them, these pans will keep coming back for more.

 The Demeyere Industry 5 10-piece set is an excellent option for anyone who's just starting out or looking to replace a beginner set with something more substantial.

 - 9.5 in. skillet

 - 8-qt. stockpot with lid.